November 15, 2025

 When Life Gets Busy

-Some weeks you won't have time for full meal prep, and that's okay.
-Have a minimal prep plan:
+Some weeks you won't have time for full meal prep, and that's completely okay.
+Have a minimal prep plan for those hectic weeks:

 • Cook one large batch of protein